awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/ModifyDestinationMembership.md

-# Modifying Destination Membership at Runtime<a name="ModifyDestinationMembership"></a>
+# Modifying destination membership at runtime<a name="ModifyDestinationMembership"></a>

 You might encounter situations where you have to add or remove membership of some users from a destination that you own\.
-You can use the **PutDestinationPolicy** action on your destination with new access policy\.
+You can use the `put-destination-policy` command on your destination with a new access policy\.
 In the following example, a previously added account **111111111111** is stopped from sending any more log data, and account **222222222222** is enabled\.

 1. Fetch the policy that is currently associated with the destination **testDestination** and make a note of the **AccessPolicy**: